jeromyanglim/personalityfacets/README.md

 `personalityfacets` is an R package which provides various functions for examining the relationship between personality facets, factors, and criteria.

 ### Installation:
-As an R package, naturally you need [R installed](http://www.r-project.org/).
+As an R package, naturally you need to have [installed R](http://www.r-project.org/).

-If necessary, install dependencies:
+If they are not already installed, install the package dependencies:

     install.packages('boot')
     install.packages('bootstrap')